TimYao/cdn/README.md

 # cdn
-the repository  is a cdn repository for github
+the repository  is a cdn repository for github to jsDeliver